Alabama city struggles as shutdown enters Day 26 with no end in sight

 Breaking News Emails

-HUNTSVILLE, Alabama — As federal workers worry about missing another paycheck, members of the community said they are also feeling the effect of the longest government shutdown in U.S. history.
+HUNTSVILLE, Ala. — As federal workers worry about missing another paycheck, members of the community said they are also feeling the effect of the longest government shutdown in U.S. history.

-In Rocket City, which earned its nickname after German engineers began building Army rockets here in 1950, the federal government fuels the local economy.
-The city has grown around the Redstone Arsenal, a sprawling military installation that is home to 70 different federal agencies and Army units and 40,000 employees.
+In Huntsville, nicknamed Rocket City after German engineers began building Army rockets here in 1950, the federal government fuels the local economy.
+The city has grown around the Redstone Arsenal, a sprawling military installation that is home to 70 federal agencies and Army units and 40,000 employees.

 It's also where NASA's Marshall Space Flight Center is based, but most of its approximately 5,000 federal employees have been furloughed without pay.
 Last week, many missed their first check.